-Although the clinically observed descriptions are depression and PTSD (post- traumatic stress disorder), I also like using the simple term pre/post natal illness as often the presenting symptoms are a mix of both depression and trauma, and a woman may very well identify with both.
+Although the clinically observed descriptions are depression and PTSD (post- traumatic stress disorder), I like to use the term pre/post natal illness.
+Often the presenting symptoms are a mix of both depression and trauma, and a woman may very well identify with both.
 Having said that, labels can be very useful in helping the sufferer identify and understand their experience – ah, so this is what’s happening to me…

 Post birth, and particularly if the birth was traumatic, a new mother might feel numb, shut down, detached from her body, or even abused by the treatment she received from medical staff.
 So a deep respect of personal boundary is immensely important so that a woman may grow to feel comfortable with herself and in control of her body again – the yes and no of what feels right and safe for you.

 To help heal and gently clear the traumatic symptoms, change the experience of the birthing process and improve the relationship and bonding process with a new born baby and older children I use Matrix Birth Reimprinting with Emotional Freedom Techniques (EFT).

 We can work in a variety of ways depending upon your circumstances.